Science Target Overview

 ALMA Data Overview

 ALMA Science Verification data at Band 7 (~345 GHz) was taken for TW Hya on April 22, 2011.
 A scheduling block about 1.5 hours long was run three times in a row for a total of about 4.5 hours of observing time.
 The names of the three ASDMs were: uid://A002/X1d9d21/X3c1, uid://A002/X1d9d21/X5d8 and uid://A002/X1d9d21/X7ef.
 Nine antennas were available during these runs, but one has to be flagged.
 All four available basebands were used, resulting in four spectral windows (spws) containing data.
 Two basebands were placed in the Lower Sideband (LSB) and two basebands in the Upper Sideband (USB).
 In the LSB the CO(3-2) line at a rest frequency of 345.79599 GHz is located in spw=2.
 In the USB the HCO+(4-3) line at a rest frequency of 356.7342 GHz is located in spw=0.
-The other two spectral windows do not contain strong spectral lines and are used for continuum.
+The other two spectral windows do not contain strong spectral lines and are used for measuring the continuum.
 Each spectral window is 0.5 GHz wide and the channel width is 122 kHz.
 Because the ALMA correlator was configured to apply Hanning smoothing of the signal, the effective spectral resolution is about twice the channel width, which in this case is about 0.2 km/s.
 For the antenna configuration in use at the time, the angular resolution is expected to be about 1.5".
 The median value of precipitable water vapor (PWV) for this period was 1.16 mm, as measured by the water vapor radiometers.
 This PWV corresponds to an opacity of 0.20 at the CO(3-2) line.
 The mean wind speed was 6.2 m/s.

 The ALMA CO(3-2) data presented here is similar to the Submillimeter Array data presented in Hughes et al. 2011 (ApJ, 727, 85), though the SMA data have ~3 times smaller channel width at 50 kHz.